 To read the FDA’s full guidance, visit bit.ly/updated-deferrals.

 We at SBC are very glad to hear that the FDA has revised deferral periods to increase the number of eligible donors while still ensuring a safe blood supply.
 We can assure you, we are just as eager as our donors to see these changes take effect!

-Like all other blood centers in the U.S., Stanford Blood Center will immediately begin the process of implementing all of the changes outlined by the FDA.
-Unfortunately, that will take a bit of time.
+Like all other blood centers in the U.S., Stanford Blood Center immediately began the process of implementing all of the changes outlined by the FDA.
+Unfortunately, this takes a bit of time.

-The AABB now needs to approve changes to the federally regulated medical history questionnaire that every donor must complete.
+For changes such as these, the AABB needs to approve changes to the federally regulated medical history questionnaire that every donor must complete.
 Following that, all internal processes and documentation will need to be aligned to match, and teams will need to be trained on the changes.

 We can assure you that we are working as quickly as logistically possible to adapt to the new guidelines.
 That said, we want to be sure that our community understands that a highly regulated industry like ours doesn’t change on a dime.
 That’s a good thing… it’s how we can all be certain that the entire U.S. blood supply is as safe, consistent and sustainable as possible.